glw/gdalcheatsheet/README.md

 Crops image based on shapefile select polygon using -cwhere

         gdalwarp -cutline shpfile.shp -cwhere "fieldname = 'fieldvalue'" -crop_to_cutline inimage.tif outimage.tif

-                * options:
-                -cblend <pixels> to feather eadges of imagery for a better seamless image -multi to multi-threaded processing

 Mask raster to cutline, use NO_GEOTRANSFORM for un-georeferenced images